PleiniLeine/Projetovisck/botton.md

-é aqui que a cobre fuma !]
+é aqui que a cobra fuma !